 My unibody MacBook takes ages (not exaggerating) to open and run even a single program.
 I seem to get by using Google Chrome and Safari with the recent RAM upgrade but using anything more demanding than that is downright painful.
 Microsoft Office is almost unusable.
 The way the operating system slows down to a crawl even when just one of those applications is open is unbelievable.
 Even worse, I will not consider downloading any extra software because I know the programs will be too demanding on my Mac.

 I really want to use Adobe Photoshop and Lightroom but right now, with this Mac, I know I can’t.
 It’s not an option.
 Not only because performance would seriously suffer but also because I have almost no storage left on my 256GB hard drive.
 Also, I’m spoiled with my Chromebook now!
-My life is increasingly becoming cloud-based and I simply love the light weight and small form factor of my Chromebook.
-If I’m traveling and on the go, the Chromebook is preferred (though I definitely sacrifice the ability to do heavy duty work.)
+My life is increasingly becoming cloud-based and I simply love the lightweight and small form factor of my Chromebook.
+If I’m traveling and on the go, the Chromebook is preferred (though I definitely sacrifice the ability to do heavy-duty work.)

 And this of course, then brings up the question of: which laptop will I buy?

 Of course, there are downsides.
 I want a computer that can be my go-to everyday device.
-Especially if I’m on-the-go traveling somewhere!
-As a blogger, I take a lot of photos with my camera and the lack of an SD port on such a high end computer is a huge inconvenience.
+Especially if I’m on the go traveling somewhere!
+As a blogger, I take a lot of photos with my camera and the lack of an SD port on such a high-end computer is a huge inconvenience.
 I know I can buy a dongle (they all dropped in price this week, by the way!) but worrying about having to carry a dongle with me is just the slightest bit annoying.
 Oh, and the fact that a laptop with the specs I want costs around $2,000 is a bit unsettling…

 Regarding the touch bar, I’m still deciding how I feel about it.
 I’m leaning more towards buying the non-touch bar version to keep the price down.
 Part of me worries that the Touch Bar would be a distraction when it’s time to sit down, focus, and write.
-While I haven’t seen it in person and would like to play around with it before making any judgement, I’m not the biggest fan of the MacBook’s appearance with a touch bar above the keys either.
+While I haven’t seen it in person and would like to play around with it before making any judgment, I’m not the biggest fan of the MacBook’s appearance with a touch bar above the keys either.

 On the other hand, I can buy a refurbished 2015 15″ MacBook Pro, upgrade the specs, and still buy it at the same price, IF NOT LESS.
 People claim the bigger screen is more comfortable and supposedly makes a big difference when editing photos and videos.
-The quad core processor would be great too.
+The quad-core processor would be great too.
 I did the math and both laptops would cost around the same price (ouch) whether I buy an older refurbished 15″ MacBook Pro or a new 13″ one with the education store discount.

 If I had to make a decision right now, I think I’d buy an entry-level 2016 Mac just for the sole benefit of its portability, power, newer hardware, and future resale value.
 It will require an annoying adapter or two but they can be thrown into a backpack along with the charger.
 No big deal.
-If you have to travel someplace, I think the benefit of the small size and weight of the new MacBook line can’t be beat.
+If you have to travel someplace, I think the benefit of the small size and weight of the new MacBook line can’t be beaten.
 For travelers who need a decent amount of power, it really is a great choice with its high price tag being its biggest downfall.

-Now I am trying to muster up enough “courage” to commit to willfully giving up my USB and SD card slots, while paying an arm and a leg for my dream computer. 🙁
+Now I am trying to muster up enough “courage” to commit to willfully giving up my USB and SD card slots while paying an arm and a leg for my dream computer. 🙁